 There’s an inner drop-down visor and easy-open air vents for circulation.
-Overall the IV2 VIPER Model 953 is worth the price as a basic DOT-certified modular helmet or as your backup helmet.
+Overall the IV2 VIPER Model 953 is the best budget modular motorcycle helmet.

 The use of motorcycle helmets dates back to 1914 when motorcycle racers at the Isle of Man (a British dependency off the coast of Great Britain) were suggested to wear them as a protection against head injuries including concussion and even death.